 Novenas for a Lost Hospital is a communal experience to remember, honor, re-imagine and celebrate St Vincent’s Hospital.
 Inspired by the caretakers and patients of St. Vincent's Hospital, and guided by Saint Elizabeth Ann Seton, this unique event takes a 60-person audience on a journey from an enclosed garden to Rattlestick’s intimate West Village theater to the NYC AIDS Memorial Park.

 Notice: Put on your sneakers (or most comfortable pair of shoes) and leave your heavy bags at home because Novenas for a Lost Hospital is a mobile experience.
-Your experience will start either at 6:30 or at 7:00 based on your chosen entrance time.
-We will start at ST. JOHN'S IN THE VILLAGE (below our theater at 218 West 11th Street), then move up the stairs to our theater, then move back downstairs a few blocks away to visit the NYC AIDS Memorial.
+Your experience will start at 7:00pm at ST. JOHN'S IN THE VILLAGE (below our theater at 218 West 11th Street), then move up the stairs to our theater, then move back downstairs a few blocks away to visit the NYC AIDS Memorial.
 Due to the traveling nature of this production, we encourage you to let us know if you anticipate having any difficulty traveling with us.

 Novenas dramaturg Guy Lancaster writes: "St Vincent's Hospital was started in a rented house on East 13th St. in 1849 by four nuns from the Sisters of Charity during one of the cholera epidemics which periodically swept through the city in the 19th century.
 It was the first Catholic hospital in Manhattan.
 Survivors of disasters such as the sinking of the Titanic, the Triangle Shirtwaist Factory Fire and 9/11 were treated in the hospital after it moved to its eventual site on 7th Avenue in 1856.
 But the central mission of St Vincent's was to provide medical care to generations of people living on the West Side.
 A devastating new plague, HIV/AIDS, would profoundly affect the institution and the surrounding neighborhood from the 1980s onwards as the hospital became a center for AIDS research and treatment.
 By the time St Vincent's closed its doors on April 30, 2010, 3500 employees had lost their jobs.
 The last Catholic hospital in Manhattan was replaced by a luxury condo development."

 Novenas for a Lost Hospital was commissioned by The New York State Council on the Arts with the Support of Governor Andrew M. Cuomo & The New York Legislature, and was developed at Space at Ryder Farm.
-Production support is provided by Small Farm Productions, The Still Point Fund and the Venturous Theater Fund of Tides Foundation.
+Production support is provided by Broadway Cares/Equity Fights AIDS, Small Farm Productions, The Still Point Fund and the Venturous Theater Fund of Tides Foundation.

 READ the NYTimes Feature about Novenas for a Lost Hospital, written during the run of last year’s workshow production: